kyma-incubator/hack-showcase/docs/roadmap.md

 ## Roadmap

-Our scenario consists of two main components: GitHub Connector and Slack Connector, which will be used with Kyma's lambda to help community management.
+Our scenario consists of two main components: GitHub Connector and Slack Connector.
+Use them with Kyma's lambda function to facilitate community management.

 ---
 ### Github Connector
-* [x] Connector as a Kyma Add-On
+* [x] The Connector as a Kyma Add-On
-* [ ] Convert all Github webhooks' payloads to AsyncAPI specification standard
+* [ ] Converting all Github webhooks' payloads to the AsyncAPI specification standard
-* [ ] Improve security
+* [ ] Improving security
 * [x] Setting up the GitHub webhooks from Kyma

 ### Kyma's Lambda Usage
-* [x] Connect to Azure Text Analytics to measure the attitude of comments on connected GitHub repository
+* [x] Connecting to Azure Text Analytics to analyze the sentiment of issues on the connected GitHub repository
-* [x] Communicate with Slack Connector
+* [x] Communication with the Slack Connector
+* [x] Communication with the GitHub API

 ### Slack Connector
-* [x] Connector as a Kyma Add-On
+* [x] The Connector as a Kyma Add-On
-* [x] Send notifications to corresponding channels on Slack
+* [x] Sending notifications to corresponding channels on Slack
-* [x] Handle all of the Slack events
+* [x] Handling all Slack events